The Kinematics of Completely-Faceted Surfaces: Topological Events

 \subsection{Vanishing Edges}

-An adjacent point-point event occurs when an edge shrinks to zero length, and its junctions meet.
+An vanishing edge event occurs when an edge shrinks to zero length, and its junctions meet.
 To consider what might happen to the faceted surface when this occurs, we first label the immediate surroundings of an edge.
-Each edge is composed of two faces of which it is the intersection, its \keydef{composite faces}, and stretches between two faces at which it terminates, its \keydef{terminal faces}.
-In addition, we will also use the term \keydef{emanating edges} to refer to those edges immediately neighboring the shrinking edge.
+Each edge is composed of two faces of which it is the intersection, its \textbf{composite faces}, and stretches between two faces at which it terminates, its \textbf{terminal faces}.
+In addition, we will also use the term \textbf{emanating edges} to refer to those edges immediately neighboring the shrinking edge.
 Now, consider the hemispherical shell of available facet normals (Section~\ref{sec: faces}).
 The (necessarily distinct) normals of the composite faces specify a great circle about this hemisphere, which divides it into two parts.
-The normals of the terminal faces cannot lie on this boundary, and unless they are identical (a special case), they form a second great circle around the hemisphere.
+The normals of the terminal faces cannot lie on this boundary - otherwise their intersection with the composite faces would form lines instead of junctions.
+Furthermore, unless they are identical (a special case), they form a second great circle around the hemisphere.
 While terminal normals may not lie on the composite great circle, the reverse is not true, and this fact effectively divides Vanishing Edge events into three sub-classes.

 Figure~\ref{fig: shrinking edge classes} illustrates this idea, and gives an example of each of the three possible cases.
-If the terminal great circle touches neither composite point, then the well-studied \keydef{Neighbor Switch} occurs.
-If the terminal great circle touches one composite point, then an \keydef{Irregular Neighbor Switch} results.
-Finally, if the terminal normals occupy the same point, then no great circle is defined -- the terminal facets have he same normal, and when the edge between them shrinks to zero, they join into a single facet: a \keydef{Facet Join}.
+If the terminal great circle touches neither composite point, then the well-studied \textbf{Neighbor Switch} occurs.
+If the terminal great circle touches one composite point, then an \textbf{Irregular Neighbor Switch} results.
+Finally, if the terminal normals occupy the same point, then no great circle is defined -- the terminal facets have he same normal, and when the edge between them shrinks to zero, they join into a single facet: a \textbf{Facet Join}.